destinyN1/destinyN1/README.md

 ## ⚡ Fun Fact

 I absolutely love teaching myself mathematics and physics in my free time.
-You might also catch me geeking out over clinical sciences or experimenting with finance and entrepreneurship.
-Life is full of things to learn, right?
+You might also catch me geeking out over clinical sciences or experimenting with new ways to excercise in the gym.

 ---